 Applying to Multiple Programs

 Students may apply to the Educational Speech-Language Pathology Master's program, the Medical Speech-Language Pathology Master's program, the Core Speech-Language Pathology Master’s program or any combination.
-Students applying to both programs will only pay one $85 application fee, but will be asked to identify their primary and secondary program choices.
+Students applying to multiple programs will pay multiple $85 application fees.
 Once admitted into a Master’s program, students may not request a transfer between programs.

 Applicants to the Master’s program must submit an ONLINE application for admission using the UW Graduate School Application.
 This online application allows you to jointly submit the required information to both the UW Graduate School (primary application) and the Department of Speech and Hearing Sciences (supplemental application).
-All information and materials, with the exception of official GRE scores, should be submitted through the online process.
+All information and materials should be submitted through the online process.
 Please do not mail paper applications to the Department or Graduate School.

 - Select the Graduate Program for which you are applying.
-(NOTE: If you’ll be applying to both M.S. programs, you must select one PRIMARY program on the UW Graduate School Application.
-You will identify the SECONDARY program on the Department’s Supplemental Application.
-See below).
+(NOTE: If you’ll be applying to both M.S. programs, you will fill out completely separate applications).

 - Review the application requirements and deadlines.